 - If you use the stickershock vinyl, once applied, use a hair dryer on hot to soften the vinyl and press it down into the foam and cardboard surfaces and it will adhere very well.
 Make sure not to warp the foam especially on the vertical stab.

 - I did not paint my nose cone but you can do so with any type of paint.
-The plastic is a flexible type that may flake paint if it is flexed a lot.
-I would not paint the rest of the model to save weight.
-If you do see the general instruction tab on correct paints to use on foam.
+See the general instruction tab on correct paints to use on foam.

 Flying: See the General Information link at the top for flying instructions.
 Be ready on the first few flights to keep the model straight till you have the trims set perfectly for boost and glide.